blackdwarf/core-docs/docs/cli/dotnet-restore.md

 ## NAME

-`dotnet-restore` - restores the dependencies and tools of the project being run on
+`dotnet-restore` - restores the dependencies and tools of a project

 ## SYNOPSIS

-dotnet-publish [--source]
+dotnet-restore [--source]
     [--packages] [--disable-parallel]
     [--fallbacksource] [--configfile] [--verbosity]
     [< root >]

 ## DESCRIPTION

-`dotnet-restore` will use NuGet to restore dependencies as well as project-specific tools for a given project or set of projects.
+`dotnet-restore` will use NuGet to restore dependencies as well as project-specific tools that are specified in the project.json file.
+By default, the restoration of dependencies and tools will be done in parallel.

-The NuGet.config resolution is
+In order to restore the dependencies, NuGet needs feeds where the packages are located.
+Feeds are usually provided via the NuGet.config configuration file; a default one is present when CLI tools are installed.
+You can specify more feeds by creating your own NuGet.config file in the project directory.
+Feeds can also be specified per invocation on the command line.

+For dependencies, you can specify where the restored packages will be placed during the restore operation using the `--packages` argument.

+For project-specific tooling, `dotnet-restore` will first restore the package in which the tool is packed, and will then proceed to restore the tool's dependencies as specified in its project.json.

 ## OPTIONS